-- Featured Book! --

 Work Boots and the Sustainable Universe

 In 1991, the first edition of LAND CIRCLE was published, ending with the essay "Work Boots and the Sustainable Universe."
-I’d spent considerable time writing that book. doing research, collecting footnotes, and I was frustrated by the lack of attention being paid to sustainability at the time by the media, but also and perhaps especially by environmentalists.
+I’d spent considerable time writing that book, doing research, collecting footnotes, and I was frustrated by the lack of attention being paid to sustainability at the time by the media, but also and perhaps especially by environmentalists.

 So for this final essay, I write in what I now consider my most successful style: an ordinary human being reflecting on ordinary matters.
 In this case, I focused on my work boots, and used them as a metaphor for the way we treat our environment.
 (I encourage writers to read the essay, and study how that metaphor works.)